dr-mushtaq/Academic-writing/Research Paper/Writing Problem Statements.md

 # 🌟 What Is a Research Problem Statement?

 A research problem statement is a short, precise explanation of the issue or knowledge gap that your research aims to address.
+All research projects should start with a clear problem statement.
+A problem statement is a formulation of an issue which is usually a ‘gap' within your area.
+A research gap is an unanswered question, an issue, controversy, or untested hypothesis that has not yet been addressed.

+The trick with research problems is working out whether they are actually worth investing the time, energy, and money to figure out.
+This comes with experience, or you could just read on!

+Since a clear problem statement is going to form the basis of your next research project, the question is: How can I write one?

+How is this done?
+The first step is to become familiar with the basic elements of a problem statement in effective research.

 It clarifies:

 - What is the problem?
 - Who is facing the problem?